antoniosgeme/antoniosgeme.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I am a PhD Candidate in the Department of Aerospace Engineering at the University of Maryland, where I'm fortunate to conduct research under the guidance of [Dr. Anya Jones](https://aero.umd.edu/clark/faculty/40/Anya-R-Jones) in the [Separated and Transient Aerodynamics Laboratory (STAL)](http://stal.umd.edu/).
+I am a PhD Candidate in the Department of Aerospace Engineering at the University of Maryland, conducting research under the guidance of [Dr. Anya Jones](https://aero.umd.edu/clark/faculty/40/Anya-R-Jones) in the [Separated and Transient Aerodynamics Laboratory (STAL)](http://stal.umd.edu/).
 My research revolves around the realms of unsteady aerodynamics, control theory, and optimization and is primarily aimed at addressing challenges in the aerospace engineering and renewable energy sectors.
+If you would like to see some of my current and past projects, please visit my [Portfolio page](/gallery)

-Nowadays, you can find me in the lab doing experiments in a water tank or wind tunnel facility, or developing aerodynamics related software.
+Nowadays, I spend most of my time in the lab doing experiments in a water tank or wind tunnel facility, or developing low-fidelity aerodynamics analysis and optimization tools.
 Previously, I earned a Master's in aeronautical engineering from the University of Cambridge and a Bachelor's in mechanical engineering from New York University.

+Below you will find a potential flow / conformal map calculator written JavaScript for an undergraduate Aerodynamics course.
+If you are interested about its inner workings see [this post](/posts/2023/11/blog-post-1)

 <div id="kutta-button-container" style="display: flex; justify-content: center;">
   <div id="observablehq-KuttaButton-a125070b" style="margin-bottom: 10px; margin-left: 20px;"></div>